MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-content-sharing.md

 ## Screen sharing mode

 This setting is a per-user policy.
-This setting controls whether a user can share a desktop and window in a Teams meeting.
+The setting controls whether a user can share a desktop and window in a Teams meeting.

 |Setting value |Behavior  |
 |---------|---------|